LDGNet-project/LDGNet/README.md

+# LDGNet-project

+**LDGNet: LLMs Debate-Guided Network for Multimodal Sarcasm Detection** – the official PyTorch implementation.
+This framework introduces an innovative multimodal debate mechanism using large language models (LLMs) to leverage open-world knowledge for enhanced sarcasm detection in multimodal datasets.

 ---
-# LDGNet-project

-Official PyTorch implementation of **LDGNet: LLMs Debate-Guided Network for Multimodal Sarcasm Detection**.
-This novel framework introduces a multimodal debate mechanism between large language models (LLMs) to leverage open-world knowledge and enhance sarcasm detection in multimodal datasets.

-## Install
+## Installation

-To set up the environment, follow these steps:
+Follow these steps to set up the environment:

 ```bash
 conda create -n sarcasm python=3.8